shaandesai1/CNN_Magnetism_Project/README.md

 </p>

 In which σ<sub>i</sub> is the spin of one of the atomic electrons and J<sub>1</sub> is the interaction term that tells us how the spins of nearest neighbor atoms interact.
-In general, additional interactions between other atomic sites are neglected because the J<sub>1</sub> interaction is dominant in bulk crystals.
-This was also assumed to be the case in 2-D materials until Sivadas et al  showed that by adding J<sub>2</sub> and J<sub>3</sub> interaction terms into the Hamiltonian for 2-D materials (second and third nearest neighbor interactions), they were able to obtain results that agreed better with experiment [12].
+Typically, interactions between 2nd and 3rd nearest neighbor sites are neglected because the J1 term is dominant in bulk crystals.
+However, Sivadas et al  showed that by adding J<sub>2</sub> and J<sub>3</sub> interaction terms into the Hamiltonian for 2-D materials (second and third nearest neighbor interactions), they were able to obtain results that agreed better with experiment [12].
 Their resulting Heisenberg model is:

 <p align="center">
 <img src="ham2.JPG">